DEAP/deap/doc/tutorials/speedup.rst

 *Time taken : 33 seconds (4.5x faster)*

 This time, we look at an heavier optimization : replacement of the evaluation function by its C equivalent.
 CPython provides a C/C++ API to Python objects, and allows the writing of a C extension module relatively easily.
-However, this is problem specific, and can not be used with an other Python interpreter than CPython (like Pypy).
+However, this is problem specific, and can not be used with an other Python interpreter than CPython (like PyPy).

 In this case, the extension code has approximately 130 lines of C++ code, from which about 100 are the evaluation function (the other parts are declarations needed by the Python interpreter to build and use the extension).
 The module is compiled with easy_install, and can thereafter be used as a normal Python module :
 ::